 3. Should there be more applicants than spaces available, applicants within the same grade range will be selected at random.

-1. Provisionally selected applicants and alternates will be notified by mail and required to attend the first day of class.
+1. Provisionally selected applicants and alternate applicants will be notified by electronic mail (email) and required to attend the first day of class.